model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

     // Implementation
 }
 ```
 Unfortunately, despite multiple attempts, we were unable to reference the correct maximum and minimum values under the function calling context.
-You can find the (full discussion)[https://github.com/model-checking/verify-rust-std/pull/134?new_mergebox=true#issuecomment-2465756450] here.
+You can find the [full discussion](https://github.com/model-checking/verify-rust-std/pull/134?new_mergebox=true#issuecomment-2465756450) here.

-In addition to this issue, we observed that there
+In addition to this issue, we learned the [imprecision problem](https://github.com/model-checking/verify-rust-std/discussions/187) when casting an integer to a float type. **TODO**

-The [full discussion](https://github.com/model-checking/verify-rust-std/discussions/187) for int to float casting imprecision problem.

 **FIXME: Mention casting int to float imprecision and Mention in_range support here**